About the Journal

 D. Manuscripts ready to be published can not and do not have to be perfect, completely "weakness-free", from your point of view, but rather good enough for interesting public discussions;

-E. If you sense a paradigmatic disagreement or a paradigmatic "disgust" in yourself or in the referees, this is a very good sign that this manuscript is worth of publication.
-New paradigms should not be censored but published although they may highly disturb our tastes and senses;
+E. If you sense a paradigmatic disagreement or a paradigmatic "disgust" in yourself or in the referees, this is a very good sign that this manuscript is worth publication.
+New paradigms should not be censored but published, although they may highly disturb our tastes and senses.

-F. In problematic situations that you cannot resolve completely yourselves, please seek help and/or advice from the Editors-in-Chiefs and, in some cases, even with the entire DPJ Editorial Board.
+F. In problematic situations that you cannot resolve yourselves completely, please seek help and/or advice from the Editors-in-Chief and, in some cases, even from the entire DPJ Editorial Board.

-G. When one member of the Managing Editors Team resigns or stops responding to the MET’s communication, the remaining team members decide whether to call to the DPJ Editorial Board for replacement of the retired MET member OR to work in reduced size of just two members to continue the momentum.
+G. When one member of the Managing Editors Team resigns or stops responding to the MET’s communication, the remaining team members decide whether to call the DPJ Editorial Board for replacement of the retired MET member, or to work in a reduced size of just two members to continue the momentum.

-The DPJ does not necessarily agree or endorse theoretical and/or empirical findings, paradigmatic or conceptual frameworks, methodological approaches, or ethics of the scholarship published in the journal.
-Our main goal of the journal is to publish scholarship of the high scholarly quality, fitting the focus and scope of the journal, for a further public academic and educational forum.
-The DPJ does not reject manuscripts solely based on ethical concerns about the submitted scholarship and/or empirical research because we believe that these concerns have to be publically discussed.
-To promote a discussion of ethics of scholarship and research, we want to encourage
+The DPJ (i.e., its Editorial Board) does not necessarily agree or endorse theoretical and/or empirical findings, paradigmatic or conceptual frameworks, methodological approaches, or ethics of the scholarship published in the journal.
+The main goal of the journal is to publish scholarship of high scholarly quality that fits the journal's focus and scope for a broader public academic and educational forum.
+The DPJ does not reject manuscripts solely on the basis of ethical concerns about the submitted scholarship and/or empirical research, because we believe these concerns should be publicly discussed.
+To promote discussion of the ethics of scholarship and research, we want to encourage our DPJ external reviewers and the DPJ Managing Editors Team to raise emerging ethical concerns and issues regarding the scholarship and/or empirical research with the authors.
+If the authors of a submitted manuscript choose to ignore or reject these ethical concerns or the authors address them in a way that is viewed by the DPJ Managing Editors (at least one of them) as unsatisfactory or as worth of a further discussion, the DPJ Managers have a right to add a preamble to the publication, listing their ethical concerns for the readers.
+The authors have a right to see a draft of this preamble and to address it, which will become a part of this preamble.